 Also Read: How to Fix a Leaky Teapot Lid

-Even though they’re trendy now, tea infusers have been around for centuries!
-The first official patent was filed in 1830 in England, but even before that, people were brewing tea without strainers in bowls.
+Tea infusers might feel trendy, but they’ve been around for centuries.
+The first patent was filed in 1830 in England, but people were steeping tea without strainers long before that.
+Interestingly, tea infusers predate tea bags, which only appeared in the early 1900s.

 Why Use a Tea Infuser?

-- More flavor: Loose leaf tea is usually fresher and higher quality.
+- More flavor: Loose leaf tea is fresher and often higher quality.

 Numola Long Handle Twisting Tea Ball